AleksandarIlievski/AI-karaoke/README.md

 ### Genre Classification

 The genre of the audio is predicted based on the song lyrics using a genre classification model trained on data set of 108166 samples including lyrics and their corresponding genres.
 The model predicts 7 genres: "Rock", "Hip Hop", "Pop", "Indie", "Heavy Metal", "R&B" and "Country".
 The lyrics of the song are passed through the model and the predicted genre is displayed on the website.
+The trained model and the corresponding vocab can be found in the genre_classification folder ("final_model.pth", "vocab.pth") and need to be loaded into the karaokAI notebook.

 ### Website Building